 This session will deal with how to craft arguable thesis statements (including the grammar of making them parallel) and how to structure an essay successfully based on essay type.

-Referencing: Quotes and Citations
+Referencing: Quotes and Paraphrases

 Citations are more than just formatting!
 This session will review different ways to use information from sources to support your arguments, including how and when to use quotes and paraphrases.

 Virtual: Thursday, September 26th, 12:00-1:00pm.